 But, thanks to the dawn of online shopping and cloud manufacturing software, manufacturers can now easily sell direct to consumers.
 A customer can view all your products online and get them delivered quickly without the need for a physical store.

 The way it generally works is that you set up an online store on a platform like Shopify or Woocommerce from which to sell your products.
-And then you make use of the right software to support the running of your product-making business.
+And then you make use of the right software to support the running of your manufacturing business.

 Game-changer, we know.